How to Crochet a Mock Neck Halter Crop Top | Free Crochet Pattern

 And if you switch up the yarn, then you’ll get a warmer top for those chillier days.

-If you would like a printable ad-free PDF copy of this pattern, it is readily available for purchase
+If you would like a printable ad-free PDF copy of this pattern, it is readily available for purchase in my shop or add it to your Ravelry queue.

 And did I forget to mention that this top also comes with its matching bikini bottom too?
 But as always, it pairs really well with those cute shorts or jeans just as well too.